vdbpeter/micropython/README.md

 Stuff that's working:
 * Internal modules and functions
-* Internal Flash 64k Block Device (samd.Flash() initialised with littlefs1 in frozen module '_boot.py'.)
+* Internal Flash Block Device (samd.Flash() initialised with littlefs1 in frozen module '_boot.py'.)
+* Block size is set in ports/samd/boards/<board>/mpconfigboard.h (XIAO_M0: 0xFFFF; not set for any
+  other device yet, but intend to give a larger size to devices with more Flash eg 0x1FFFF for the M4)

 The MicroPython project
 =======================